gjz78910/gjz78910.github.io/_pages/about-printer.md

   <details class="ri-brief">
     <summary>GenAI for Code Performance Optimisation</summary>
     <div class="ri-brief-content">
-      <p>I apply <a href="https://arxiv.org/abs/2501.01277">search-based multi-LLM optimisation</a> and <a href="https://arxiv.org/abs/2508.01443">meta-prompting</a> for robust code scoring and optimisation, combined with <a href="https://arxiv.org/abs/2503.13505">ensembling</a> and compiler techniques; these methods are implemented in commercial platforms via <a href="https://www.turintech.ai/">TurinTech AI</a> and evaluated on real production workloads.</p>
+      <p>Apply <a href="https://arxiv.org/abs/2501.01277">search-based multi-LLM optimisation</a> and <a href="https://arxiv.org/abs/2508.01443">meta-prompting</a> for robust code scoring and optimisation, combined with <a href="https://arxiv.org/abs/2503.13505">ensembling</a> and compiler techniques; these methods are implemented in commercial platforms via <a href="https://www.turintech.ai/">TurinTech AI</a> and evaluated on real production workloads.</p>
       <img class="ri-brief-image" src="/images/event_images/code_opt.jpeg" alt="GenAI for Code Performance Optimisation">
       <p class="ri-brief-why"><strong>Why it matters:</strong> Delivers verifiable speedups and cost reductions on production codebases while making GenAI systems more reliable and auditable in practice.</p>
     </div>